Newark man faces child sex charges; mummified remains found

 NEWARK, N.J.
-(AP) - A Newark man is facing multiple charges after police found mummified remains in a closet in his home.
+(AP) - Police responding to a call about child sexual abuse say they found mummified remains and an altar to a deity in the home of a man who is now facing charges.

-Robert Williams is due for an initial court appearance on Friday.
-He’s charged with multiple crimes including aggravated sexual assault, child endangerment and desecration of human remains.
+Robert Williams is due for an initial court appearance Friday.
+He is charged with crimes including aggravated sexual assault, child endangerment and desecration of human remains.

 According to the Essex County prosecutor’s office, Newark police investigated after receiving reports that the 53-year-old Williams had been abusing a 13-year-old child for several months.

-A search of Williams‘ home last Thursday uncovered the human remains stuffed in a bin in a closet.
-Investigators also saw an object believed to be an altar to an unknown religious deity.
+Authorities say a search of Williams’ home on Thursday uncovered human remains stuffed in a bin in a closet.
+Investigators also saw an object believed to be an altar to an unknown deity.

-It’s not known if Williams has an attorney who can comment on the charges.
+It’s not known whether Williams has an attorney who can comment on the charges.

 Sign up for Daily Newsletters